AI4FutureSE/AI-Chain/MarketPlace/readme.md

 4. Call `marketplace.similar_search('query')` to search similar prompts from database.

 ### Note:
-The model support both English and Chinese.
+The model supports both English and Chinese.